ngrubb/localdev/README.md

 # My local dev environment.
-A slightly modified scotchbox with PHPMYadmin installed.
+A slightly modified ScotchBox with PHPMyAdmin installed.
 Ready to be booted for new projects.